codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

 ## Example: Adding all repositories in a GitHub organization

 The following Bash script adds all repositories in a GitHub Cloud organization to Codacy.
+We suggest that you adapt the script to your specific scenario.

 ```bash
 #!/bin/bash